 1. Thoroughly inspect the property and the neighbourhood

 I always fail to understand how some buyers (predominantly investors) are comfortable to buy a property site unseen.
 For some people, that may come as a surprise but believe me … it happens.
 You see, there is so much that you learn about a property through a physical inspection, supported further by a drive around in the local neighbourhood.

 You simply cannot rely on images provided by a sales agent on a real estate listing to provide the full story.
+An on-site inspection is a must for a thorough property due diligence process.
 What you cannot see in listing photos is what the streetscape looks like, the quality of the adjoining homes and any potential noise impact from nearby transport corridors, local industry or even the neighbours themselves.

 Furthermore, seeing a property with your eyes rather than through a wide frame lens often results in a more realistic expectation of the room sizes, layout and build quality.
 You may have already experienced this when you have been searching for a property.
 I’m sure there have been times where you have realised that a property looks a lot better in the listing photos than in real life!